LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/twilio-sms-connector-setup.md

 {:start="3"}

-3. Give your number a name by clicking the ‘setup’ button.
+3. Give your number a name by clicking the **setup** button.
 This is particularly important if you have multiple numbers attached to your account and need to differentiate between them.

 5. Configure the request URL, by navigating to the following page: [https://www.twilio.com/user/account/phone-numbers/incoming](https://www.twilio.com/user/account/phone-numbers/incoming "https://www.twilio.com/user/account/phone-numbers/incoming")

 {:start="6"}
-6. Click on the red hyperlinked phone number you have just purchased, and add the relevant link for your location with your account number inserted, as below.
+6. Click on the **red hyperlinked phone number** you have just purchased, and add the relevant link for your location with your account number inserted, as below.

 * EMEA accounts: `https://lo.msg-gw.liveperson.net/api/ACCOUNT#/default/twilio`
 * North America accounts: `https://va.msg-gw.liveperson.net/api/ACCOUNT#/default/twilio`
 * APAC accounts: `https://sy.msg-gw.liveperson.net/api/ACCOUNT#/default/twilio`

 {:start="7"}
 7. Navigate to the following page [[https://www.twilio.com/user/account/settings](https://www.twilio.com/user/account/settings "https://www.twilio.com/user/account/settings")] to access the Primary Authorization Token and SID.
-The SID will be displayed; to access the token, click on the padlock symbol.
+The SID will be displayed; to access the token, click on the **padlock** symbol.
 Make sure to copy both the Primary Authorization Token and SID, since you will need them for the following steps.

 {:start="8"}
-8. In LiveEngage, on the Campaigns page, click on Data Sources in the footnote.
+8. In LiveEngage, on the Campaigns page, click on **Data Sources** in the footnote.

 ![](img/data-sources.png)

 {:start="8"}
-9. On the conversation sources tab, click on Connect in the Twilio SMS box.
+9. On the conversation sources tab, click on **Connect** in the Twilio SMS box.

-10. Click the Activate Twilio SMS Source button to enable the connector.
+10. Click the **Activate Twilio SMS Source** button to enable the connector.

 11. Under Twilio account configuration, enter the following details from your Twilio account: